-NOTE: Much of the text in this section is provided directly by climatologists Dr. Nina Oakley and Dr. Ben Hatchet from the Desert Research Institute, or excerpted from their study, referenced above.
+NOTE: Much of the text in this section (up to the Sea Level Rise Stressor information on page 13-20) is provided directly by climatologists Dr. Nina Oakley and Dr. Ben Hatchett with the Desert Research Institute, or excerpted from their study, referenced above.